 About an hour or so later, all that nasty stuff in her crop came shooting out her backside.
 (I can’t even begin to describe the stench.)
 I felt hopeful.

 The next line of defense was setting up a diffuser in the pen with her.
-I filled it up with water and dropped in 2 drops each of Oregano oil (a great anti-fungal) and On Guard oil (a blend of several different oils and good for both killing germy stuff and strengthening the immune system).
+I filled it up with water and dropped in 2 drops each of Oregano oil (a great anti-fungal) and an oil blend of several different oils good for strengthening the immune system).